daksh2k/zippyshare-dl/README.md

 2. ### The Links will be saved in a text file which can then be imported to idm from:
    Tasks>Import>from text file

-3. Other option is set the `START_DOWNLOADING` variable to True in the [main.py](./main.py) file
- which will start downloading instantly.
-(Useful for less Links)
+3. Other option is set the `START_DOWNLOADING` variable to 1 in the config file which will start downloading instantly. **(Useful for less Links)**
-4. See [here](./config.py) for more configurable options.
+4. See [the config file here](./config.py) for more configurable options.

 ## Requirements/Installation
 - Platform - Windows only.